-Plenary Group is the project sponsor, financial arranger, and 80% equity investor for the Pennsylvania Rapid Bridge Replacement Project; the first public private partnership to bundle multiple bridges in a single procurement in the U.S. and Plenary’s third U.S. project to close.
+Plenary Group is the project sponsor, financial arranger, and 80% equity investor for the Pennsylvania Rapid Bridge Replacement Project; the first public-private partnership to bundle multiple bridges in a single procurement in the U.S.

 Design and construction features

-Plenary Walsh Keystone Partners will manage the accelerated replacement of 558 bridges.
+Plenary Walsh Keystone Partners managed the accelerated replacement of 558 bridges.

-Bridge designs and components will be standardized as much as possible to facilitate efficient design approvals, permitting, materials procurement, and construction.
+Bridge designs and components were standardized as much as possible to facilitate efficient design approvals, permitting, materials procurement, and construction.

-The Walsh Granite JV will take responsibility for procuring key materials and bridge components in order to benefit from economies of scale while allowing the bridge subcontractors to focus on efficient bridge construction.
+The Walsh Granite JV was responsible for procuring key materials and bridge components in order to benefit from economies of scale while allowing the bridge subcontractors to focus on efficient bridge construction.

-Traffic control plans will be developed for each bridge to provide adequate access and staging of materials and equipment, while minimizing the impact the communities and traveling public.
+Traffic control plans were developed for each bridge to provide adequate access and staging of materials and equipment, while minimizing the impact the communities and traveling public.

-This is the first multi-asset PPP to be undertaken in the US.
+This was the first multi-asset PPP to be undertaken in the US.

-At a par value of $721.5M, this is the largest issuance of Private Activity Bonds for a P3 transaction.
+At a par value of $721.5M, this was the largest issuance of Private Activity Bonds for a P3 transaction.

-This is the first PPP project in the US to utilize a performance bond with an accelerated adjudication period, which S&P credited in their ratings rationale as providing greater certainty to investors.
+This was the first PPP project in the US to utilize a performance bond with an accelerated adjudication period, which S&P credited in their ratings rationale as providing greater certainty to investors.

 As part of its bid, PWKP developed Alternative Technical Concepts to achieve PennDOT’s goals and maximize value for the Project.
 These alternate proposals provided a solution that would expedite bridge replacements, reduce construction costs, minimize impacts to traffic and reduce maintenance requirements.